jeckertchu/wirecutter-devops-assignment/README.md

 Copying these into the newly created ~dave directory, and changing the user and group ownership is acheived simalarly with:

-/            # copy the ssh key into dave's /.ssh directory
+/            # copy the ssh key into dave's /.ssh directory:

             cp -r ~ec2-user/.ssh/ ~dave/.ssh/

             # change ownership on  ~dave/.ssh and all files in them.